Ness used the Protractor!

 - There are at least two versions per class of weapon that fulfill this in the Monster Hunter series of games.
 To wit, shishkabob Dual Swords and a parasol Gunlance in just Monster Hunter Portable 3rd.

-- In Minecraft, any item can be held, though only tool help in a fight.
+- In Minecraft, any item can be held, though only tools help in a fight.
 It's not uncommon to "tickle" things to death with a feather for fun.

 - With the enchantment system, you can turn any item into a Lethal Joke Item.
 Want to attack zombies with raw fish enchanted with Smite V?
 You can.